 First, it’s easier to get to know your dentist personally.
 By going to a local dentist, you can form a relationship with your dental provider’s whole office.
 This personal relationship helps build a sense of trust and accountability.

 Second, you can get your questions answered easily.
-It’s much easier to call or go into the office in person and schedule preliminary visits when you don’t have to worry about catching a plane or booking airfare or even language barriers.
+It’s much easier to call or go into the office in person and schedule a free consultation when you don’t have to worry about catching a plane or booking airfare or even language barriers.

 Finally, it’s much easier to go in for any follow-up work.
 Dental procedures are not simplistic, and it’s often safer for you to have follow-up appointments after receiving a new dental implant.